Code talker: Deployment and evolution of the code and post-war code talkers

 The Navajo code talkers were commended for the skill, speed, and accuracy they demonstrated throughout the war.
 At the Battle of Iwo Jima, Major Howard Connor, 5th Marine Division signal officer, had six Navajo code talkers working around the clock during the first two days of the battle.
 These six sent and received over 800 messages, all without error.
 Connor later said, "Were it not for the Navajos, the Marines would never have taken Iwo Jima."

 After incidents where Navajo code talkers were mistaken for ethnic Japanese and were captured by other American soldiers, several were assigned a personal bodyguard whose principal duty was to protect them from their side.
-According to Bill Toledo, one of the second groups after the original 29, they had a secret secondary duty: if their charge was at risk of being captured, they were to shoot him to protect the code.
-Fortunately, none were ever called upon to do so.
+According to Bill Toledo, one of the second groups after the original 29, they had a secret secondary duty: if their charge was at risk of being captured, they were to shoot him to protect the code, though none were ever called upon to do so.